foderking/VinePlus/VinePlus.Web/README.md

 - Viewing deleted posts
 - Sorting threads by number of posts, views, and date created
 - Viewing posts, and threads by deactivated user
-- full text search with filtering by user
+- full text search of threads with filtering by user
+- searching posts made by a specific user

 ## How to set up the database